mholling/nswtopo/README.markdown

 ## Relief

-**N.B.
-As of January 2014, the relief layer is unavailable!
-(Providing elevation data manually still works however.)**

 By including the `relief` layer in your map, you can include an intuitive [shaded-relief](http://en.wikipedia.org/wiki/Cartographic_relief_depiction#Shaded_relief) depiction.
 This can be a helpful addition for quickly assessing the topography represented in a map.
-The shaded relief layer is automatically generated from the ASTER digital elevation model at 45 metre resolution.
+The shaded relief layer is automatically generated from the [SRTM](http://en.wikipedia.org/wiki/Shuttle_Radar_Topography_Mission) digital elevation model, available online.

 You can specify the azimuthal angle, altitude and terrain exaggeration used to generate the shaded relief layer.
 (The conventional azimuth angle of 315 is set as default, should probably be left as is.)
 You can also specify the opacity of the layer to change the aggressiveness of the effect.